-To enable collecting multi-user coverage for Java web applications, you need to:
+To enable collecting multi-user coverage for Java or IIS web applications, you need to:

-- configure the Jtest coverage agent to collect multi-user coverage,
+- configure the Jtest or dotTEST coverage agent to collect multi-user coverage,

 - modify the HTTP request header of the browser that will be used to interact with the tested web application,